tomviering/RiskMonotonicity/README.md

 ## Installation

  1. Clone repository to your local PC: `git clone https://github.com/tomviering/RiskMonotonicity.git`
  2. (Optional) Download and put the [export_fig](https://nl.mathworks.com/matlabcentral/fileexchange/23629-export_fig) package in the folder export_fig under the same folder as the other files.
-Include it in your Matlab path by typing `addpath export_fig'.
+Include it in your Matlab path by typing `addpath export_fig`.

 ## Files
 ### main.m